O-Three-Two/2023-10-zetachain-alpha/phase-1/101-auditing/developerassumption.md

 ## Time-Based Operations

 Developers might rely on block timestamps for time-sensitive operations, thinking they are exact.
 However, slight discrepancies in block time or manipulation by malicious validators can lead to unpredicted outcomes in time-based logic.

-## Chain Halting and Recovery

-Many developers operate under the assumption that the chain will always progress without halting.
-In reality, critical software bugs, consensus issues, or coordinated attacks can halt chain progression.
-Recovery mechanisms and processes might not always be straightforward.

-## Validator Set Dynamics

-Developers might assume a static or slowly changing validator set.
-However, rapid changes in the validator set, due to factors like validator churn, stake concentration shifts, or onboarding of new validators, can impact